How to check for duplicates

-Say you have an IEnumerable<T> of some sort and you want to check if it contains any duplicates.
-How do you do that?
+Say we have an IEnumerable<T> of some sort and we want to check if it contains any duplicates.
+How do we do that?

 Terrible solution

-I needed to do this a while ago and the first solution that hit me wasn’t exactly good.
-Linq has method called Distinct, which returns the distinct items in a sequence (weeds out duplicates).
-Using that to check if duplicates exists you can do something like this:
+Needed to do this a while ago and the first solution that hit me wasn't exactly good...
+Linq has an extension method called Distinct, which returns the distinct items in a sequence (weeds out duplicates).
+Using that to check if duplicates exists we can do something like this:

 This is of course a really bad solution.
-So don’t use it! :P
+So don't use it! ๐Ÿ˜›

 Good solution